lukaszmadrzynski/Website-Update/content/pages/student-ecocamps.md

       color: text-dark
     subtitle: for Middle and High School students
     text: >
-      Every summer and winter holidays we organize fun, educational programs for families interested in experiencing and learning about the unique nature, culture and sustainable development in Yunnan province, China.
+      Every summer and winter holidays we organize in-depth, hands-on programs for middle nd high school students interested in deepening their knowledge and experience in practical implementation of sustainable development projects in Yunnan province, China.
     actions: []
     media:
       type: ImageBlock